 Truth be told, Jordan deserves way more than just 5 days, but our main goal for this trip was to visit Israel.
 We decided kind of last minute to make room for a short Jordan itinerary, but we’d definitely want to return for more.

-- 5 What to pack for a Jordan itinerary?
+- What to pack for a trip to Jordan?

-In this post I’m going to tell you all you need to know about the sites we visited on this 5 day itinerary and also try to answer some basic questions that you may have about visiting Jordan.
+In this post I’m going to tell you all you need to know about the sites we visited on this 5 day trip to Jordan.
+I will also try to answer some basic questions that you may have about visiting Jordan.

-Day 1: Driving the King’s Highway to Wadi Musa
+Jordan Itinerary Day 1: Driving the King’s Highway to Petra

 The King’s Highway is a very scenic route that runs over the high ridge of the Great Rift Valley.
 Along the winding road you pass through rolling plains scattered with barren cliffs, mountain towns and tiny villages.
 For over 5000 years, this ancient route was traveled by kings, pilgrims, and Crusaders.